IainStevenson/docker.multi.service.reverse.proxy/src/solution.md

 docker network ls
 ```

 Which will display all your configured docker networks.
-The one you are interested in is the one with the name ending in 'mystore'. e.g. dockercompose12441271731797403570_mystore
+The one you are interested in is the one with the name ending in 'myInfo'. e.g. dockercompose12441271731797403570_myInfo

 ```
-NETWORK ID     NAME                                        DRIVER    SCOPE ecf7656d1dc4   bridge                                      bridge    local f0a6248031f4   dockercompose12441271731797403570_mystore   bridge    local
+NETWORK ID     NAME                                        DRIVER    SCOPE ecf7656d1dc4   bridge                                      bridge    local f0a6248031f4   dockercompose12441271731797403570_myInfo   bridge    local
 ```

 Then you can examine its details using the inspect command using either the name or its id

 ```
-docker network inspect dockercompose12441271731797403570_mystore docker network inspect f0a6248031f4
+docker network inspect dockercompose12441271731797403570_myInfo docker network inspect f0a6248031f4
 ```